toksikk/heatup-map-gen/README.md

-# map_generator
+# heatup-map-gen

-A map generator to create random maps for Heatup.
+A map generator to create random maps for [HeatUp](https://github.com/timcarlsson/HeatUp).